hindu-comm/weblogs/manasataramgini/2015/12/2015-12-12_a-note-on-the-early-expansions-of-the-indo-europeans.md

 modeled as a 3 population admixture of EF+EHG+CHG.
-This EF contribution (\~17%) indicates a further admixture after the Poltavka stage of the original Yamnaya-type steppe population with a early farmer population of west Asian origin like the descendants of the Anatolian EF.
+This EF contribution (\~17%) indicates a further admixture after the Poltavka stage of the original Yamnaya-type steppe population with a early farmer population ofwest Asian origin like the descendants of the Anatolian EF.

 • **What were the major developments associated with the emergence of the Andronovo, Srubnaya and Seima-Turbino phenomenon?** Around 3.9 kyr